Adela Investment Company

 The Adela Investment Company was a private investment corporation created by multinational companies to promote economic and social development in Latin America and the Caribbean.
 Adela operated from 1965 to 1980 and was dissolved in 1994.

 During that period, Adela financed over a thousand private ventures throughout the region.
 Its model for development was replicated in Africa and Asia.
 Its investment policies were later adapted by hundreds of investment funds operating throughout the developing world.

 Origin

 In 1962, President John F. Kennedy proposed the Alliance for Progress between the United States and the developing countries of Latin America and the Caribbean.
 The idea was to encourage Latin America to undertake economic and social reforms.
 In exchange, the United States and the international aid agencies would provide the funding to support the reforms.

-A Republican Senator from New York, Jacob Javits, proposed that the world's business community join together to form a new corporation that would underwrite private sector investments throughout Latin America.
+A Republican senator from New York, Jacob Javits, proposed that the world's business community join together to form a new corporation that would underwrite private sector investments throughout Latin America.
 He wanted the private sector to complement governmental programs under the Alliance for Progress.
 He presented his ideas to a NATO parliamentary meeting in Paris in November 1963.
-His proposal was endorsed by the delegates, who passed a resolution recommending that the Secretary Generals of the Organization of Economic Cooperation and Development (OECD), the Organization of American States (OAS) and the Inter-American Development Bank (IDB) give their support.
+His proposal was endorsed by the delegates, who passed a resolution recommending that the secretaries general of the Organization of Economic Cooperation and Development (OECD), the Organization of American States (OAS) and the Inter-American Development Bank (IDB) give their support.